vulcainjs/vulcain-samples/06-Adding persistence/README.md

     .useMongoProvider("localhost");
 ```

-or just declare a ```mongo``` environment variable.
+or just declare a ```mongo``` environment variable (mongo=localhost).

-You can also just use the memory provider with file persistence.
+You can also just use the memory provider with file persistence (This is the default provider but without file persistence)

 ```js
 let srv = new Application('Sample')